-After obtaining the shape and range information from analyzing the input MATLAB program, we finally get to the extensible FORTRAN code generation framework of our Mc2for.
+After obtaining the shape and range information from analyzing the input MATLAB program, we finally get to the extensible FORTRAN code generation framework of our Mc2FOR.
 The framework consists of two components: the FORTRAN IR generator and the IR pretty printer.
-By traversing the input IR of McAST, the framework transforms the MATLAB constructs to equivalent FORTRAN constructs.
+By traversing the input IR of McAST, the framework transforms the MATLAB constructs to the equivalent FORTRAN.
 During the transformation, the framework builds up the IR of the generated FORTRAN program.
 Finally, the IR pretty printer will print out the IR of FORTRAN into corresponding FORTRAN files.

-First, let's examine the generated code for our example Babai program, given in Listing 3 (automatically produced by Mc2for from the MATLAB code given in Listing 1).
-Note that for this example we use the the no-check mode mode of Mc2for, which tells the tool not to inline any run-time array bounds checking code.
+First, let's examine the generated code for our example Babai algorithm, given in Listing 3 (automatically produced by Mc2FOR from the MATLAB code given in Listing 1).
+Note that for this example we use the the nocheck mode of Mc2FOR, which tells the tool not to inline any run-time array bounds checking code.
 This mode is useful when the user has verified (by hand or using some checking aspects) that there are no out-of-bounds problems.